Pearson | PTE

 Answer:

-The conversion of unsaturated hydrocarbon to saturated hydrocarbon by the addition of hydrogen in the presence of nickel catalyst is called hydrogenation.
+The conversion of an unsaturated hydrocarbon to saturated hydrocarbon by the addition of hydrogen in the presence of nickel catalyst is called hydrogenation.
 This reaction is commonly used in hydrogenation of vegetable oil into vegetable ghee.

 Q. 15.
 Explain the mechanism of the cleaning action of soaps.